 Australian Institute of Criminology Grant

-To explore the extent to which Aboriginal and Torres Strait Islander cultural and community issues are addressed in Victorian pre-sentence reports and to identify differences in the nature of pre-sentence reports between the County Court and Koori County Court
+This project set out to explore the extent to which Aboriginal and Torres Strait Islander cultural and community issues are addressed in Victorian pre-sentence reports and to identify differences in the nature of pre-sentence reports between the County Court and Koori County Court

 Research Leads: Emma Gavin (PhD candidate), Professor Josie ArnoldDr Jill HoltDr Emma Lee.